Boon67/msaccess_table_extract/readme.md

     * Check the Build.sh.sample file for a pattern to automate

 3.  **Snowflake Setup:**
-    * The setup folder has a sql script to setup the environment.
-The requirements are to have a target user account and ideally use key/pair authentication for access from the container.
+    * The setup folder has a setup script to setup the environment.
+The requirements are to have a target user account and ideally use key/pair authentication for access from the container for testing locally, and using the token on the container to execute as the caller role.

 4.  **Event Trigger Configuration:**
     This needs to be configured based on your use case.